Neutrino: Sterile neutrino searches

 Other efforts search for evidence of a sterile neutrino – a fourth neutrino flavor that would not interact with matter like the three known neutrino flavors.
-The possibility of sterile neutrinos is unaffected by the Z boson decay measurements described above: If their mass is greater than half the Z boson's mass, they could not be a decay product.
-Therefore, to be consistent with not having been detected in Z boson decays, heavy sterile neutrinos would need to have a mass of at least 45.6 GeV.
+While the measured decay width of the Z boson indicates the existence of only three active light neutrinos, sterile neutrinos do not participate in the weak interaction and are therefore not subject to this experimental constraint.

 The existence of such particles is in fact hinted by experimental data from the LSND experiment.
 On the other hand, the currently running MiniBooNE experiment suggested that sterile neutrinos are not required to explain the experimental data, although the latest research into this area is on-going and anomalies in the MiniBooNE data may allow for exotic neutrino types, including sterile neutrinos.
 A re-analysis of reference electron spectra data from the Institut Laue-Langevin in 2011 has also hinted at a fourth, light sterile neutrino.
 Triggered by the 2011 findings, several experiments at very short distances from nuclear reactors have searched for sterile neutrinos since then.
 While most of them were able to rule out the existence of a light sterile neutrino, the combined results are ambiguous.

 According to an analysis published in 2010, data from the Wilkinson Microwave Anisotropy Probe of the cosmic background radiation is compatible with either three or four types of neutrinos.

 Neutrinoless double-beta decay searches

-Another hypothesis concerns "neutrinoless double-beta decay", which, if it exists, would violate lepton number conservation.
+Another hypothesis concerns neutrinoless double-beta decay, which, if it exists, would violate lepton number conservation and show that neutrinos have a non-zero Majorana mass.
 Searches for this mechanism are underway but have not yet found evidence for it.
-If they were to, then what are now called antineutrinos could not be true antiparticles.